jockee/zmk/README.md

 6. Flash the firmware to Glove80 according to the user documentation on the official Glove80 Glove80 Support website (linked above)

 Your keyboard is now ready to use.

+## Local Build (Nix)

+If you have Nix installed locally, you can build the firmware without Docker, closely mirroring the GitHub Actions CI process:

+1.  **Prerequisites:**
+    *   Install [Nix](https://nixos.org/download.html).
+Ensure it's a recent version capable of running `nix-build` and `fetchTarball`.
+    *   Ensure `git` is installed and available in your PATH.
+    *   (Optional but recommended for speed) Configure the Cachix binary cache to potentially speed up builds by downloading pre-built dependencies:
+        ```bash
+        nix-env -iA cachix -f https://cachix.org/api/v1/install
+        cachix use moergo-glove80-zmk-dev
+        ```
+        The build script will still *use* the cache even if you don't run `cachix use`, but running it globally might integrate better with your system's Nix setup.

+2.  **Run the Build Script:**
+    Make the script executable (`chmod +x build-nix.sh`) and run it from the root of this repository.
+By default, it builds using the `main` branch of the `moergo-sc/zmk` repository.
+    ```bash
+    ./build-nix.sh
+    ```
+    To build using a specific branch or tag from the `moergo-sc/zmk` repository, pass it as an argument:
+    ```bash
+    ./build-nix.sh v3.5 # Build using tag v3.5
+    ./build-nix.sh my-feature-branch # Build using a specific branch
+    ```

+3.  **Output:**
+    The script will clone or update the required ZMK source code into the `src/` directory and build the firmware using the same Nix channel and Cachix settings as the CI.
+The final firmware file will be copied to `glove80.uf2` in the repository root.